Rico Noel

-Jablonski Rico Noel (born January 11, 1989) is an American professional baseball outfielder who is a free agent.
-He previously played in Major League Baseball (MLB) for the New York Yankees in 2015.
+Jablonski Rico Noel (born January 11, 1989) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the New York Yankees in 2015.

 Amateur career

 Noel attended Lawton High School in Lawton, Oklahoma, where he started for the baseball, basketball, and American football teams.
 Deciding to pursue baseball over football, Noel enrolled at Coastal Carolina University to play college baseball for the Coastal Carolina Chanticleers.
 He began his college career as a second baseman, but became a center fielder in his sophomore year.
 In 2009, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.

 Professional career

 San Diego Padres

 The San Diego Padres selected Noel in the fifth round of the 2010 MLB Draft.
 Noel signed with the Padres, receiving a $163,000 signing bonus.
-In 2012, while playing for the Lake Elsinore Storm of the Class A-Advanced California League, Noel recorded 90 stolen bases.
+In 2012, while playing for the Lake Elsinore Storm of the High–A California League, Noel recorded 90 stolen bases.
 Noel was named All-MiLB for May 2013.
 He began the 2015 season in Triple-A with the Padres, but asked for his release when he decided that to further his career, he needed to play for another organization.